Michael E. Allison

 Additional information: He was a student Fulbright Scholar to El Salvador (1997) and recently returned from a Faculty Fulbright Scholarship to Guatemala (2013) where he researched the Guatemalan National Revolutionary Unit and its transition to political party as well as United States – Central American relations in the post-Cold War period.

-He lives with his wife and two children in South Abington Township.
+He lives with his wife and four children in South Abington Township.

 - Graduate School